Statistical processing

 Get as PDF

 The statistics are primarily compiled based on other statistics.
-The sources are used directly and as a basis for calculations of developments.
+The data sources are used directly and as a basis for calculations of developments.
 Validation of the sources mainly occurs during the preparation of other statistics, but special validations are carried out across selected sources to ensure consistency between the sources.
-The validation particularly targets businesses' international organization of production.
-The sources are processed so that monthly balance of payments statements can be produced, even if some sources are compiled quarterly or annually.
+The validation particularly targets businesses' international organisation of production.
+The data sources are processed so that monthly balance of payments statistics can be produced, even if some sources are compiled quarterly or annually.

 Source data